FrankKai/musk-clone/README.md

 - Converts only the basic types string, number, boolean, the rest return the original value with the new memory address
 - Support repeat, return multiple musk-clone objects in batches
 - Supports ignoring some keys of mock objects
+- Supports customizing the return content of the key

 ## Install
 ```